Nicole Mitchell (politician)

 Nicole Lynn Mitchell (born October 10, 1974) is an American former politician, military officer, and meteorologist.
 She represented the cities of Woodbury and Maplewood in the Minnesota Senate as a member of the Minnesota Democratic–Farmer–Labor Party until her resignation on July 25, 2025.
 Mitchell was also a lieutenant colonel in the Wisconsin Air National Guard, commanding the 126th Weather Flight, and previously served in the United States Air Force Reserve and the Minnesota Air National Guard.

-Before entering politics, Mitchell was a news media meteorologist.
+Before entering politics, Mitchell was a broadcast news meteorologist.
 She worked at the Weather Channel from 2004 to 2011 and with Al Jazeera America from 2013 to 2016.
 After some time as a freelance meteorologist at CBS News (working at WCBS-TV in New York City and WFOR-TV in Miami), she returned to her home state of Minnesota in 2017 to become a meteorologist for KSTP-TV in the Minneapolis–Saint Paul media market.
 She also appeared on Minnesota Public Radio.

 In 2022, Mitchell was elected as a state senator for District 47.
 In 2025, she resigned from the Minnesota Legislature after she was convicted of felony burglary charges for breaking into her stepmother's home.